jeremynesbitt/zoa/README.md

 ## MacOS

-As mentioned above, the best way to get started is to download a release.
+As mentioned above, the best way to get started is to download a release (https://github.com/jnez137/zoa/releases).
 But if you want to build it yourself for development purposes, instructions are below:

 The following packages are needed to build Zoa:
 * gtk4